VIPaint: Image Inpainting with Pre-Trained Diffusion Models via Variational Inference: Inference Time.

 \section{Inference Time.}

-\textbf{Time Complexity} The time taken by VIPaint scales primarily with the number of denoising network calls.
-Each optimization step for a $K-$step posterior ($K \ll T$) involves $O(K)$ calls to sample $z_{T_s} \sim q_\lambda(z)$, and one to compute the diffusion prior loss, resulting in $O(K)$ function calls per step.
+\textbf{Time Complexity.} The time taken by VIPaint-$K$ to optimize a Markov posterior with $K$ keypoints scales primarily with the number of denoising network calls.
+Each optimization step (assuming $K \ll T$) involves $O(K)$ calls to sample $z_{h(1)} \sim q_\lambda(z_{h(1):h(K)})$, and one to compute the diffusion prior loss, resulting in $O(K)$ function calls per step.
 Thus, for $I$ optimization steps, the overall complexity is $O(KI)$.
-For example, when VIPaint-2 is optimized over $50$ iterations, it requires only $50*(2+1)=150$ denoising network calls to infer global image semantics.
-Progress in fitting VIPaint's posterior is shown in Fig. \ref{fig:optimization}; the number of optimization steps may be reduced to more quickly give approximate posteriors.
-Sampling from this posterior requires iterative refinement with the denoising diffusion network, for an additional $T_s$ calls per sample.
+For example, our VIPaint-2 is optimized over $50$ iterations, it requires only $50*(2+1)=150$ denoising network calls to infer global image semantics.
+Once fit, sampling requires an additional $h(1)$ denoising network calls per sample instead of $T$ network calls as in traditional sampling methods.

-We report the time taken for each inference method to produce $10$ inpaintings for 1 test image.
+In tables \ref{tab:runtime_appendix} and \ref{tab:runtime2}, we report the time taken for each inference method to produce $10$ inpaintings for 1 test image.
 VIPaint with $K=2$ is comparable to the baseline methods in terms of wall clock time and the number of functional evaluations ($E$) of the denoising network.
 Red-Diff, Blended and RePaint baseline methods do not take gradient of the noise prediction network, whereas all other methods require gradients.
-In terms of time and number of function calls, we can see that VIPaint-2 takes comparable time and number of function calls as other baselines, but performs far better (Table \ref{tab:performance_metrics_pixel}).
+In terms of time and number of function calls, we can see that VIPaint-2 takes comparable time and number of function calls as other baselines, but performs far better (Table \ref{tab:performance_metrics_pixel_appendix}).

 Overall, gradient based methods like DPS take longer with an LDM prior because of the use of a decoder per gradient step.
 PSLD additionally utilizes the encoder and hence, takes longer than DPS.